CanTopay/qrhelper/README.md

-# qrhelper
+# QRHELPER
-An nifty helper class for some common thingys of IBM QRadar.
+An nifty helper class for some common thingys of IBM QRadar SIEM.

 # Usage:
 Provide below params while instancing the class;